The Lubin-Tate Theory of Configuration Spaces: I

 We suspect it will often be the case, when working with explicit $E$-theories of algebro-geometric origin, that the double suspension operation is presented more easily in a basis for $E^0(B\Sigma_p)/(\tr)$ other than that given by the Euler class $e$.
 In any case, it is the cokernel of the double suspension operation that we are really after.
 For example, \mbox{we have the following calculations.} \begin{itemize} \item Consider the free $\EE_1$-$E$-algebra on a generator $x$ in degree $0$.
 The weight $3$ component of this algebra is a free $E_*$-module, generated by $x^3$.
 This is reflected in the calculation

 which is of course clear since $B_3(\mathbb{R}^1)$ is contractible. \item On the other hand, we calculate

 We can thus see that, in the free $\mathbb{E}_3$-$E$-algebra on a generator $x$ in degree $0$, there is more than the $E_*$-multiples of $x^p$ in weight $3$.
-There is additionally a copy of $\Sigma^{-1}E_*/3$ that constitutes a kind of Dyer-Lashof operation on $x$. \item We calculate
+There is additionally a copy of $\Sigma^{-1}E_*/3$ that constitutes a kind of Dyer--Lashof operation on $x$. \item We calculate

-In an $\mathbb{E}_5$-algebra, the weight $3$ Dyer-Lashof operations on $x$ now consist of an $E_*$-module on two generators with two relations.
+In an $\mathbb{E}_5$-algebra, the weight $3$ Dyer--Lashof operations on $x$ now consist of an $E_*$-module on two generators with two relations.

 \item We can easily continue with such calculations; for example